 I’ll be merging all posts that have potential to fit into this category under Back to basics tag.

 Dear friends, we will start with the toughest lesson (their words not mine) – make-up brushes and sponges.

 As soon as they see my brush collection they star to panic thinking they have to have just as many.
 NO, you need only few.
 If you love the results, you will add others later on.

 I usually don’t recommend they go for inexpensive drug store brushes.
 Of course you can find good ones once in a while there too, but for little more money you get the quality and durability which are rarely found among the cheapest ones (shedding, bleeding, less control …).

 1Liquid foundation – sponge or brush

 My deepest recommendation would be original Beauty Blender sponge.
 Market is overrun with “dupes”, but I have yet to find one that is truly worthy to be called that.
 They may look the same, but quality is not even close.
-I still have my first Beauty Blender I bought YEARS ago and it survived my not to gentle cleaning + washing in the washing machine for the last 6 months or so (40°C in washing new).
+I still have my first Beauty Blender I bought YEARS ago and it survived my not to gentle cleaning + washing in the washing machine for the last 6 months or so (40°C to 60°C + green Persil gel in washing net).
 Only now am I starting to notice small damaged areas, and I suspect I managed to make those with long nails and even rougher washing than usual (serious lack of time).

 Closest dupes I could find are Real Techniques and partial Beauty Bay sponges.
 But they lack endurance of Beauty Blender, are harder to clean and tend to absorb more foundation.